gammasim/simtools/docs/source/developer-guide/developer_guidelines.md

 must have them validated.
 The validation assures that the units, type and format are correct and also allow for default values.

-The configurable input must be passed to classes through a dictionary or a yaml file.
-In the case of a dictionary the parameter is generally called config_data, in the case of a yaml file, config_file.
+The configurable input must be passed to classes through a dictionary or a YAML file.
+In the case of a dictionary the parameter is generally called config_data, in the case of a YAML file, config_file.

 The function {ref}`gen.collect_data_from_yaml_or_dict <utilsgeneral>` must be used to read these arguments.
 It identifies which case was given and